Air908/food-Search/README.md

 #### Overview

 The Food Search Flutter Application is a comprehensive mobile app designed to provide users with a seamless and intuitive way to browse, search, and manage food items.
 Users can view detailed descriptions, nutritional information, and prices for a variety of food items, add their favorite items to a cart, and proceed to checkout.
-The app emphasizes a clean and modern user interface with interactive elements to enhance the user experience.
+The app emphasizes a clean, modern user interface with interactive elements to enhance user experience.

 #### Features